MaevaTecher/varroa-host-jump/README.md

 For example, if you want to generate the mapped read .bam files from the original .fastq files downloaded on NCBI:
 1. Place the fastq files in a `reads` folder
-2. Samples name will be recognized according to lines 45 for which fastq R1 files end with `{sample}-R1_001.fastq.gz`
+2. Samples name will be recognized according to line 45 for which fastq R1 files end with `{sample}-R1_001.fastq.gz`
 3. Apply rule all as `expand(outDir + "/alignments/ngm/{sample}.bam", sample = SAMPLES)`

 Or, if you want to generate the variant call file from NextGenMap reads apply: